Subplot: Literary Definition, Examples, and Writing Tips

 Subplot Definition

-A subplot is a secondary storyline or plot within a story, sometimes involving the same characters and sometimes involving characters related to the main characters.
+A subplot is a secondary plot or storyline, sometimes involving the same characters and sometimes involving characters related to the main characters.

 The Most Popular Types of Subplots

-By far, the most present and popular subplots across all genres of stories are …
+So what are some examples of subplots?
+By far, the most present and popular type of subplot across all genres of stories are …

 Any guesses?